JanSellner/ImageSequenceAnimation/Readme.md

     </script>
     ```

-    Basically, you need to specify the link to the zip file via the `data-zip_src` attribute, define a canvas, set up the control elements and add a small script to link the pieces together and load the animation.
+    Basically, you need to specify the link to the zip archive via the `data-zip_src` attribute, define a canvas, set up the control elements and add a small script to link the pieces together and load the animation.
 Note how the possible values of `a` are specified via `min`, `max` and `step`.

 That's it.
 The complete example can be found in [`example.html`](example/example.html) and works out of the box.